ufo-language/c-implementation-v1/README.md

 # c-implementation

-Plain-vanilla C implementation of UFO.
+ANSI C implementation of UFO.

-Why plain-vanilla C?
+Why ANSI C?

 Because what's become interesting to me is not what you can build using a language that gives you everything, but with a language that gives you very little.